 I’m going to take you through the events of the movie in chronological order as that makes things a lot more clear and gives a good perspective of things as well.
 This does make it filled with spoilers and kills the obvious theatrics.
 I’ll try and fill in some details from the comic as we go along.
 I’ve marked the details of the comic in

-Plot Explanation in Chronological Order
+V For Vendetta: Plot Explained in Chronological Order

 The story is set in a future (2030s) where societies have crumbled due to wars and where governments have extreme control on the lives of their people.
 There is a mention of wars in the US spreading to England, and the United States being dissolved.
 It’s referred to as the former United States.